International & Comparative Law Certificate

 Applying for the Certificate

-To be eligible to receive an International and Comparative Law Certificate, a student must submit an application to the USF School of Law Office of the Registrar.
-Applications will not be accepted until the student's last semester.
+To be eligible to receive an International & Comparative Law Certificate, a student must submit an International & Comparative Law Certificate application to the USF School of Law Office of the Registrar.
+Applications will not be accepted until the student's second-to-last semester.
 Applications must be submitted on or before the last day to drop classes in that semester.

 Students may obtain only one certificate.
 No student will be awarded more than one certificate upon completion of the JD degree, even if such student completed the requirements to more than one certificate program.

-It is each student's responsibility to ensure that all requirements for the International and Comparative Law Certificate are satisfied in a timely manner.
+It is each student's responsibility to ensure that all requirements for the International & Comparative Law Certificate are satisfied in a timely manner.